-On September 26, 1980, the Association for Retarded Citizens of North Dakota (ARC-ND) and six mentally retarded citizens filed a class action lawsuit in the United States District Court for the District of North Dakota against the state.
+On September 26, 1980, the Association for Retarded Citizens of North Dakota (ARC-ND) and six citizens with intellectual disabilities filed a class action lawsuit in the United States District Court for the District of North Dakota against the state.
 ARC-ND sought declaratory and injunctive relief regarding treatment and conditions in the Grafton State School's (later named the Developmental Center) facilities in Grafton and Dunseith.
 ARC-ND was represented by a private attorney and Legal Services of Northwest Minnesota.

 On November 4, 1981, prior to a trial, the court entered a consent decree.
 The defendants agreed to improve the conditions in the school by limiting the use of medications, ceasing corporal punishment, reducing the use of physical restraints, instituting proper feeding programs, conducting a skill and needs inventory on all residents, and hiring an additional 125 personnel.
 The court entered a separate order granting attorneys' fees to plaintiffs.